 - John French Memorial is located beside the road at Toudikwa suburb (Alotau Town) just over the Goilanai Bridge.

 - The main WW2 memorial is located beside the seawall near Alotau International Hotel, Alotau Town.

-- The town memorial is located in Alotau town center.
+- The town memorial is located in Alotau Town CBD.

-- Cameron High school is the site for another memorial which was the site for the heaviest fight during the Battle of Milne Bay.
+- Cameron Secondary School has another WW2 memorial, and was the site for the heaviest fighting during the Battle of Milne Bay.